luboganev/anidro/terms.md

 __9. H.264/AVC Notice.__ To the extent that the Application contains AVC encoding and/or decoding functionality, commercial use of H.264/AVC requires additional licensing and the following provision applies: THE AVC FUNCTIONALITY IN THIS PRODUCT IS LICENSED HEREIN ONLY FOR THE PERSONAL AND NON-COMMERCIAL USE OF A CONSUMER TO ENCODE VIDEO IN COMPLIANCE WITH THE AVC STANDARD ("AVC VIDEO").

 __10. Crashlytics Notice.__ In order to provide continuous improvement, the Application uses the crash reporting service Crashlytics.
 By agreeing with this Agreement you also agree with the terms of the Crashlytics service.
-For more information, please refer to the Crashlytics terms under the following address: [http://try.crashlytics.com/terms/terms-of-service.pdf](http://try.crashlytics.com/terms/terms-of-service.pdf)
+For more information, please refer to the Crashlytics terms under the following address: [https://firebase.google.com/terms/crashlytics](https://firebase.google.com/terms/crashlytics)

-__11. Answers Notice.__ In order to provide continuous improvement, the Application uses the analytics service Answers.
-By agreeing with this Agreement you also agree with the terms of the Answers service.
-For more information, please refer to the Answers terms under the following address: [https://answers.io/img/terms.pdf](https://answers.io/img/terms.pdf)